-If less than three competitors with WPAS points are ranked within the five are taken into consideration, the competition is not considered.
+If fewer than three competitors with WPAS points are ranked within the five competitors who are taken into consideration, then the maximum penalty (Rule 1582) will be applied.
 At least three competitors must have WPAS points (irrespective of the number of points) and at least five competitors have to be classified.
-If competitors WPAS points included in the best five exceed these maximum values, the maximum is applied.
+If competitors' WPAS points included in the best five exceed these maximum values, the maximum points value is applied.